svenwal/gaszaehler-home-assistant-esphome/README.md

     key: bbrd2e5Lz/6q43mdcyChKFbVUcnAvCzEuNptw77XZKw=
 ```

 This enables the API which will be used for the connection between the ESP8266 and Home Assistant.
-The key is the shared secred you will need to enter in Home Assistant to connect to the device.
+The key is the shared secret you will need to enter in Home Assistant to connect to the device.

 📝 Set / change the key (you can generate a random one [at the ESPHome documentation page](https://esphome.io/components/api.html)) and remember it for later usage in `Home Assistant`.